 What is a Monopoly?

 A monopoly is a market with a single seller (called the monopolist) but many buyers.
-In a perfectly competitive market, with a large number of sellers and buyers, no single buyer or seller can influence the price of a commodity.
+In a perfectly competitive market, with a large number of both sellers and buyers, no single buyer or seller can influence the price of a commodity.
 Unlike sellers in a perfectly competitive market, a monopolist exercises substantial control over the market price of a commodity.

 Understanding a monopolist’s decision

 |Quantity (Q)||Price||Total Revenue (TR)||Average Revenue (AR)||Marginal Revenue (MR) ∆TR/∆Q|

 Consider the following example.
 Company ABC is the sole seller of wooden tables in a small town.
 The table above shows the demand curve faced by Company ABC, as well as the revenue it can earn by selling wooden tables.
 The first two columns show the demand curve faced by the monopolist.
 If the monopolist supplies only one wooden table to the market, it can sell that table for $10.
 If the monopolist produces and supplies two wooden tables to the market and wants to sell both, it must lower the price to $9.
 Similarly, if the monopolist produces and supplies three wooden tables, it must lower the price to $8 to sell all of them.
 The third column shows the total revenue the monopolist can earn by selling varying quantities of wooden tables.
 The fifth column shows the monopolist’s marginal revenue.
 This is the additional revenue earned by the monopolist when it increases the quantity sold in the market by one unit.